piyush-98/piyush-98.github.io/_posts/2018-08-02-Building-ReverSEE.md

 # The Model

-Before beginning research on the internet on how I could compare two pictures using neural networks, My own idea of the model was to use a CNN to classify the input images as one of the output classes, the classes representing each picture in the database, with this structure we could ge the most probably class for an input image, this was later implemented too.
+Before beginning research on the internet on how I could compare two pictures using neural networks, My own idea of the model was to use a CNN to classify the input images as one of the output classes, the classes representing each picture in the database, with this structure we could get the most probable class for an input image, this was later implemented too.

 Research a.k.a using google, led to different articles and papers,
 - [https://hackernoon.com/one-shot-learning-with-siamese-networks-in-pytorch-8ddaab10340e](https://hackernoon.com/one-shot-learning-with-siamese-networks-in-pytorch-8ddaab10340e)